 - Vanguard REIT ETF (VNQ): MER 0.12%

-The fact that there is no minimum requirement is a great selling point for those getting started in investing.
-However, the fee system isn’t very attractive for those with small accounts since it is better structured for customers with larger amounts.
-Those with smaller investments may prefer a robo who takes an annual percentage, such as Wealthsimple or Justwealth, rather than one that charges a monthly rate.
+The fact that there’s no minimum deposit requirement is a great advantage for those who’re starting to invest.
+However, the fee system isn’t very attractive for those with small accounts since it favors customers willing to spend big.
+Those with smaller investments may prefer a robo advisor who takes an annual percentage, such as Wealthsimple or Justwealth, rather than one that charges a monthly rate.

 So there you have it, everything you need to know about Nest Wealth.
-Have you used Nest Wealth or any other robo-advisor before?
-Are you a low-risk or a higher risk investor?
-Leave a comment and tell us what you think about it?
-We’d love to hear from you!
+Have you used Nest Wealth or any other robo advisor before?
+Are you a low or a high-risk investor?
+Leave a comment and tell us what you think about it, we’d love to hear from you!